suit-wg/architecture/draft-ietf-suit-architecture.md

 hand, often downloaded separately and even obtained from developers different to the developers of the lower level software.
-The details for how to obtain those application layer software binaries then depends heavily on the platform, programming language uses and the sandbox the software is executed in.
+The details for how to obtain those application layer software binaries then depends heavily on the platform, programming language used and the sandbox in which the software is executed.

 While the IETF standardization work has been focused on the manifest format, a fully interoperable solution needs more than a standardized